Product Labelling of Cosmetics in Europe

 However, it is acceptable to display the necessary inscriptions on any external part of the container or packaging, even if it’s not directly in the visual field of the product’s name, which is typically found on the front.
 Cosmetic products are designed to be user-friendly, making all parts of the packaging easily visible and accessible.

 The only exception pertains to indicating the nominal content on the packaging of pre-packages that are different from the standard EEC ones.
 In such cases, cosmetic products in pre-packaging without the Estimated Symbol “℮” should display the content on the secondary packaging, in the same visible area as the product’s name.
-However, this requirement does not apply to the container itself, where the content can be indicated anywhere.
+However, this requirement for labeling cosmetics does not apply to the container itself, where the content can be indicated anywhere.

 4.2 Abbreviations